EXPECT THE IMPOSSIBLE.

 A Hitchcockian hero

 Some fans complained of the film’s focus on one agent rather than a whole team was not an idea true to the TV series, but Cruise holds it together as a sort of Hitchcockian hero, figuring out how he was framed.
 Director De Palma builds several sequences in the fashion that has made him famous; they are complex, stylish and require complete attention from the audience because things may not be what they seem.
 There’s a sequence I love where De Palma gets to show what a fine filmmaker he is – but I can’t tell you without revealing spoilers.
 Jim Phelps has just reappeared and starts telling Ethan what happened that night in Prague; of course he doesn’t know that Ethan has already understood that he is the mole.
 As Ethan pretends to listen to him, De Palma shows us him figuring out in his mind how Phelps must have orchestrated the murders of the other team members.
 A perfect example of how film as a medium is best used.

 U2 members Adam Clayton and Larry Mullen wrote a special version of Lalo Schifrin’s theme for the TV show, which is played during the end credits.
 An explosive piece of music, it ends the film on a high note and sends audiences out longing to accept another mission.

 Mission: Impossible 1996-U.S. 110 min.
 Color.
 Widescreen.
 Produced by Tom Cruise, Paula Wagner.
 Directed by Brian De Palma.
 Screenplay: David Koepp, Robert Towne.
 Cinematography: Stephen H. Burum.
 Music: Danny Elfman.
 Makeup: Rob Bottin, and others.
 Cast: Tom Cruise (Ethan Hunt), Jon Voight (Jim Phelps), Emmanuelle Béart (Claire Phelps), Henry Czerny, Jean Reno, Ving Rhames… Kristin Scott Thomas, Vanessa Redgrave.
 Cameo: Emilio Estevez.

 Trivia: The TV series ran from 1966-1973 and 1988-1990.
 Peter Graves, who played Phelps on the show, allegedly declined an offer to reprise the role.
 Juliette Binoche was allegedly considered for the part of Claire.
-Followed by four sequels, starting with Mission: Impossible II (2000).
+Followed by five sequels, starting with Mission: Impossible II (2000).